unopiaofrol/MLOps/README.md

 git push -u origin new-feature
 ```

-The main branch can continue to be maintained including integration of other new features.
+The main branch can continue to be maintained, including the integration of other new features.
 You can pull any changes into your feature branch.

 ```bash
 git pull -u origin main